Cannistra94/Brain-Age-prediction/README.md

 🎯 Aim of the Project

-Chronic pain is known to alter brain structure and functionality, potentially accelerating neurodegenerative processes.
-This project aimed to investigate the extent to which chronic pain affects brain aging by using brain age as a quantitative biomarker.
-Specifically, we assessed whether individuals with chronic pain exhibited increased brain age compared to healthy controls, providing insights into the impact of chronic pain on brain health and aging.
+This project aims to establish a framework for the preprocessing of various MRI sequences, specifically DTI and T1-weighted (T1w) images.
+The framework includes a feature extraction pipeline, followed by the application of ML models to predict brain age and evaluate discrepancies from chronological age.
+The proposed brain age framework is applied to three cohorts—healthy controls, individuals with acute pain, and those with chronic pain—to predict brain age, examine differences in brain age delta (predicted age minus chronological age), and explore associations with lifestyle and biomedical variables.

 ⚙️ Methods and Pre-processing Techniques Implemented

-DTI and MRI (T1-weighted) data pre-processing
+DTI and T1w data pre-processing
-Feature extraction from pre-processed sequences to describe:
-Structural brain volumes (from T1-weighted MRI)
-White matter tracts (from DTI)
+Feature extraction from pre-processed sequences to describe structural brain volumes (from T1w) and white matter tracts (from DTI)
 ML model development to predict brain age
-Age bias calculation and correction, using different statistical approaches Brain Age Gap (BAG) computation after bias correction (defined as the difference between predicted and chronological age) Use of BAG to:
-Assess the impact of lifestyle, socioeconomic, and genetic factors Evaluate differences between case and control groups (or other experimental groupings)
+Age bias calculation and correction
+Brain Age Gap (BAG) computation after bias correction (defined as the difference between predicted and chronological age) Use of BAG to: assess the impact of lifestyle, socioeconomic, and genetic factors, evaluate differences between case and control groups (or other experimental groupings)

 🛠️ Tools, Techniques, and Programming Languages